In the Honors program, you will:

-Helen P. Denit University Honors is designed for native freshmen and transfer freshmen and sophomores.
-University Honors seeks to enhance a student’s experience.
-It offers honors sections of general education and other lower division courses, many of which come together to form innovative honors learning communities.
+Designed for native freshmen, transfer freshmen and sophomores.
+Freshman Honors seeks to enhance a student’s experience and offers honors sections of general education and other lower division courses, many of which come together to form innovative honors learning communities.
 Like all Denit honors courses, these courses are small and selective; focus on learning by doing and discussing; and are staffed by the university’s best educators.
 Professors in these courses often take students on field trips, bring in outside speakers and experts, and engage our students in relevant and important projects.

-The Helen P. Denit College Honors Programs are primarily geared toward students who have declared or transferred into a major in one of the three undergraduate-degree granting colleges.
-Although all college-level honors programs share some common characteristics, each is uniquely tailored to meet the needs and maximize the experiences of its own students.
+Geared toward students who have declared or transferred into a major in one of the three undergraduate-degree granting colleges.
+Although all transfer-level honors programs share some common characteristics, each is uniquely tailored to meet the needs and maximize the experiences of its own students.
 These honors experiences are intended to build on and further develop the broad base of skills and knowledge established by University Honors in ways that makes them applicable to a student’s area of interest.
 Depending on the student’s major, this distinction is called Helen P. Denit Arts and Sciences Honors, Helen P. Denit Business Honors, or Helen P. Denit Public Affairs Honors.